uc-cdis/gen3.org/content/resources/user/using-api.md

 ```

-If an an error such as "You don't have access... " occurs, then the API key is most likely out of date and a new access token will need to be made.
+If an an error such as "You don't have access... " occurs, then either you do not have access, or the API key is out of date and a new access token will need to be made.
 Further errors could occur if the uploaded file is not correctly formatted for the Gen3 data model.